New superparticle models in AdS superspaces: Conformal supergravity in two dimensions

 We see that the geometry of this superspace is controlled by the three torsion superfields $X_{++}^{\OI \OJ} = - X_{++}^{\OJ \OI}$, $X_{--}^{\UI \UJ} = - X_{--}^{\UJ \UI}$, and $S^{\OI \UJ}$.\footnote{We note that for $p=1$ $(q=1)$ the superfield $X_{++}^{\OI \OJ}$ ($X_{--}^{\UI \UJ}$) identically vanishes.
 Hence, the apparent singularities in eq. \eqref{(p,q)algebra} are artificial.} These obey the differential constraints

 In the $p=q=1$ case, this superspace geometry was originally constructed in \cite{Howe,BG}, see also \cite{Martinec,GN,RvanNZ}.
 For $p=q=2$ equivalent supergeometry to the present one was formulated in the works \cite{HP,GW1,GW2,GGW}, see \cite{KR} for the technical details regarding this relationship.
-Additionally, an alternative $(4,4)$ supergeometry with local structure group $\sSL(2,\mathbb{R}) \times \sSU(2) \times \sSU(2)$ was proposed in \cite{GTM}.
+Additionally, an alternative $(4,4)$ supergeometry with local structure group $\sSL(2,\mathbb{R}) \times \sSU(2) \times \sSU(2)$ was proposed in \cite{GTM}.\footnote{It should also be pointed out that the formulation for $(4,4)$ matter-coupled supergravity in $\sSU(2)\times\sSU(2)$ harmonic superspace was constructed in \cite{BI}.}

 As was the case for the $(p,0)$ supergeometry studied above, the algebra of covariant derivatives for $(p,q)$ superspace geometries \eqref{(p,q)algebra} prove to be preserved under super-Weyl transformations parametrised by a real scalar superfield $\s = \bar{\s}$.
 These local rescalings are: